ntthaibk/serenity-web-ui-test/README.md

 - Clone this github repository to your local using CLI or the tool of choice (in my case it's Github Desktop)
 - Open the project using your favorite IDE.
 In case of prompting for Gradle or Maven please chose maven
 - Install maven and adding maven support to your IDE.
+- Install Java 11 or above (code tested with Java 11)

 ### Running the Test